wein.plus

 Donauland

 Former wine-growing region in Austria, renamed Wagram at the beginning of 2008, which underwent several changes in the 15 years of its existence.
-In 1993, the Donauland-Carnuntum wine-growing district was separated and both parts became independent.
-Then in 1995, the Traisental district was separated from the Donauland winegrowing area and also became a separate winegrowing area.
-The Donauland winegrowing region, reduced as a result, consisted of the separate sub-regions of Wagram (around 2,400 hectares, north of the Danube) and Klosterneuburg (around 350 hectares, south of the Danube).
+In 1993, the Donauland-Carnuntum wine-growing region was separated and both parts became independent.
+In 1995, the Traisental district was separated from the Donauland wine-growing region and also became its own wine-growing region.
+The Donauland wine-growing region, which was reduced in size as a result, consisted of the separate sub-regions of Wagram (around 2,400 hectares, north of the Danube) and Klosterneuburg (around 350 hectares, south of the Danube).
 However, the name Donauland never really caught on.
-The name was also somewhat misleading because there are other wine-growing regions along the Danube, such as the Wachau or its tributaries.
-More and more winegrowers profiled themselves under the term Wagram, and the name Donauland became an almost superfluous appendage.
-After long discussions, it was therefore decided in mid-2007 to change the name to Wagram.
-For Klosterneuburg, a Großlage was now created within the Wagram winegrowing region.
-The new name became valid from the 2007 vintage.

 Voices of our members